Medical Administrative Assistant

 MAA 205 : Medical Office Procedures

 This course emphasizes the duties required of a medical administrative assistant in an office setting.
 Students develop critical thinking skills through practice with interactive software, appointment scheduling software, index and filing, office finances, and telephone techniques.
 The course emphasizes medical standards, medical ethics, and medical law.
 Students also participate in a job shadow experience.
-Prerequisite: OFC 113 with a grade of C or better or permission of the instructor.
 Three lecture hours per week.
-Instructional Support Fee applies.
+Instructional Support Fee may apply.

 Credits